-A variety of plants, propagated from our historic properties, are now available for sale at the Gift Shop at Robert Mills.
+A variety of plants, propagated from our historic properties, are now available for sale at the online Gift Shop at Robert Mills.
 The plants available for sale will rotate throughout the year based on season and availability.
 As you plan your garden, consider adding some plants from our historic gardens!
 Plus, all proceeds support Historic Columbia.

 Plants for Sale

 The following plants are currently available for sale at the online Gift Shop at Robert Mills.
 Please note that our plant inventory is subject to change and based on demand, some plants may not be available.

 |Southern Indica Azalea (Lilacina)||$15||Antique Indica Azaleas are both old and rare -you won’t find this one around here!
 Lilacina is narrow growing and of moderate vigor.
 Smallish lavender flowers appear in profusion in mid-spring.|

 |Double Pink Oleander||$10||Oleander is a large sun-loving evergreen Mediterranean shrub cultivated since ancient times.
 It has dark green leathery lance shaped leaves in whorls around the long sparingly branched stems.
 The fragrant flower clusters, in various colors, are showy and appear over much of the summer.
 This variety has double pink flowers.|

 |Cut-leaved Chaste Tree||$10||If one appreciates billowy branches swaying in a breeze, then this is one of the best subjects, and because the undersides of its leaves are grayish-green, the wind effect is even more dramatic.
 It will develop into small tree proportions up to 15', but can be kept lower if a shrub is desired.
 These leaves of this cultivar are so finely divided as to resemble a Lace-leaf Japanese Maple, but they are even more delicate.
 In spring and early summer in covers itself with lavender spikes at every branch tip.
 As long as new growth is occurring during the summer, one will continue to have flowers.|